 Frequently this text is invoked as a model for the church to follow today, with varying degrees of specific application.
 For example, Allison Trites includes this text in her article on church growth (“Church Growth in the Book of Acts” Bibliotheca Sacra 145 ).
 The reason the apostolic church grew was because the church cared for the needs of the poor and treated hypocrisy as a serious offense (5:1-11).
 The point is well made – the growing church cares about the needs of people as well as the preaching of the gospel.
 But does this point really come from Acts 4:32-35?

 There is no question the early church sought to meet the needs of their community and the needs of the larger society as well.
 Even in the days of Justin Martyr Christians were interested in sharing possessions for the common good: “We who valued above all things the acquisition of wealth and possessions, now bring what we have to a common stock, and communicate to every one in need” (Apology 1.14:2-3).

 The big question is therefore: How do we apply the descriptions of the earliest Christian communities to the present Christian church?
-Or perhaps, should we try to apply these things to our church?
+Should we try to apply these things to our church?
 Perhaps there is more going on here than Luke giving us a model for all churches at all times.
-I really am impressed with the recent emphasis on simplicity and I am by no means interested in any kind of “health and wealth” gospel – but I am also concerned with drawing ethical implications from this text.
+I really am impressed with the recent emphasis on simplicity and the “health and wealth” gospel is certainly a corruption of the gospel.
+But I am also concerned with drawing appropriate ethical implications from this text.